Cults, Heresies, and Heterodoxies

 Well, the simple answer is sin.
 It is man's sin that spoils it.
 We are all subject to it (Romans 3:23).
 The real problem with doctrinal divides is not what the Bible says or does not say.
 It is our proclivity to read into it what we think it ought to say based on pre-conceived notions or tradition.

 In addition, there are groups or individuals that have moved far enough away from the center that we believe need to re-examine their views.
 These include the liberals on one extreme, and the legalists on the other.
-We are not saying that that these folks are not Christians.
+We are not saying that these folks are not Christians.
 But a term that might be used is heterodox, that is, unorthodox or out of the mainstream.

 But we must be careful in all of this.
 This history of Christianity is such that some have drawn the circle too small.
 All sorts of charges have gone back and forth in the name of Christ.
 And this is not good.
 Charges of heresy have been unfounded.
 Indeed, the definition of heresy has even changed over time.
 While we have moved beyond burning people at the stake, Christians still often harbor harsh feelings toward the views of other good Christians.
 We have personally felt the weight of people that hold to views like a trapped elephant.
 We have seen how people can consider themselves a member of their denomination first, and Christians second.

 This is not healthy for those involved or for the church.
-The Bible calls us to unity John 17:20-23; Romans 15:5-7; 1 Corinthians 1:10; Ephesians 4:1-16; Philippians 1:27; Colossians 3:12-16.
+The Bible calls us to unity: John 17:20-23; Romans 15:5-7; 1 Corinthians 1:10; Ephesians 4:1-16; Philippians 1:27; Colossians 3:12-16.
 Sectarianism is a sin.
-There is, in fact, a great deal of lattitude for differing views on many subjects within Christianity.
+There is, in fact, a great deal of latitude for differing views on many subjects within Christianity.
 But there is a line that must be drawn in the sand, and we will try to draw it.

 Top of page Orthodox Christianity, Essential Beliefs